valenwave/Luminescence/Media/Games/MasterDuel/Cards/Cards.md

 # Angel Trumpeter
 * Angel Trumpeter + [Level 4 Normal Monster](Master-Duel.md#level-4-normal-monster) = Magikey Spirit - Vepartu

+# Arrivalrivals
+* Since it is a quick-play, I can attack and then tribute the monster.

 # Astral Kuriboh
 * One of my favorite number support card.
 Allows me to help me get out...
 * Number 38: Hope Harbinger Dragon Titanic Galaxy